legal resources necessary to hold negligent facilities accountable.

 The surveyors interviewed the Director of Nursing and asked “if the facility policy for neuro checks was followed.”
 The Director replied, “if a fall was witnessed, and the resident did and hit his/her head, no neuro checks are needed.
 If the resident had an unwitnessed fall, and we do not know or not sure if they hit their head, neuro checks are to be completed.”
 The Director confirmed that “five of the six falls were unobserved and that neuro checks should have been completed” but were not.

 Do you believe your loved one has suffered serious injuries or died prematurely while a resident at Union City Nursing and Rehabilitation Center.
 If so, contact the law offices of the Tennessee nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Obion County victims of mistreatment living in long-term facilities including nursing homes in Union City.
+Our network of attorneys fights aggressively on behalf of Obion County victims of mistreatment living in long-term facilities including nursing homes in Union City.

-As your legal representative, our law firm can provide numerous options to hold those responsible for causing loved one harm legally and financially accountable.
+As your legal representative, our network of attorneys can provide numerous options to hold those responsible for causing loved one harm legally and financially accountable.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can begin working on your case now to ensure your rights are protected.